 Step 4: Receive officiating rule book packet in mail - You will be mailed all study material, and the testing instructions at least two weeks prior to the testing opening up.
 If you do not receive this material, contact the OHSAA officiating department at [email protected].

 Step 5: Prepare for and take officiating exam - Study the provided materials in preparation for the online test.
 You will take a rules test.
 You will be able to take the test twice.
 At the conclusion of the test you will receive your results.

 Step 6: Receive Officiating Permit - Applicants with a passing score of 80% or higher will receive their officiating permit in their myOHSAA dashboard.
-If you do not receive your permit within two weeks, contact the OHSAA officiating department at 614-267-2502, ext.
-110 or [email protected].
+Contact the OHSAA officiating department at [email protected].

 Step 7: Attend Required Educational Sessions - All officials have annual educational requirements.
 Most sports require four educational sessions.
 A state rules meeting is also required after the year in which an individual initially becomes an official.
 Begin educational session attendance NOW!